-Metadata syntax for OpenTestFactory orchestrator plugins¶
+Descriptor syntax for OpenTestFactory Orchestrator Plugins¶

 You can create plugins to perform tasks in your workflows.
 Plugins require a metadata file that uses YAML syntax.